 Level 3 rule violations are more severe in nature.
-Consequences for Level 3 rule violations warrant up to 7 days out of school suspension.
+Consequences for Level 3 rule violations may warrant 1 to 7 days out-of-school suspension.
 Also, at the discretion of the Principal, charges may be filed.
 Principals may recommend alternative placement or long-term suspension based upon the presence of aggravating factors.